 Conversational commerce

-I’ve left the best til last.
+We’ve left the best til last.
 Knowing how to win at conversational commerce is a business necessity.
 Conversational commerce uses messaging apps and voice-activated technology to sell products and services, with help from artificial intelligence.
 Think of it as an online version of talking to a sales assistant in a store.
-Whether shopping bots that aid a customer through the buyer journey, or customizable chatbots for customer inquiries, there’s a multitude of conversational commerce delivery methods.
-And each one provides a different personalization in it’s own right.

 Take this example from our own Bazaarvoice website.
 You’ll have seen an iteration of it pop up in the bottom corner.
 Through some simple tweaking, our own lovely chatbot (Bazaarbot!) differs in messaging depending on who visits the site.

-Personalized marketing is a proven way to win over customers, and it’s surprisingly simple to implement.
-You already have the resources to do it.
+There’s multiple ways to solve this though — you already have most of the resources to do it.
 As it is, you can start personalizing with the data you already have and refine your strategy through more sophisticated collection and segmentation.
-Over time, you’ll increasingly notice the impact it has.
-And your bottom line will thank you for it.
+But key areas of opportunity for brands include: